A Recession is Coming: Save Costs Through Procurement

 What are cost savings?

-Whereas “cost savings” as a term is pretty straightforward, it’s important to differentiate with related terms in order to better understand how company costs can be reduced while simultaneously encouraging growth – an endeavor that should ultimately be the aim of every corporation!
+Whereas “cost savings” as a term is pretty straightforward, it’s important to differentiate with related terms in order to better understand how company costs can be reduced while simultaneously encouraging growth – an endeavour that should ultimately be the aim of every corporation!